cse110-sp25-group29/cse110-sp25-group29/admin/misc/rules-wantingli.md

 # Team 29 Management Contract
+*I have acknowledged all the contents of our charter.*
 ## Personal Goals
 *Everyone make a bullet point for your name and answer those questions.*
 * **Wanting**